tvquizphd/based/README.md

 # based

-Hey, what's up?
 This program has been packaged for MacOS.

 1. Download [this .zip file][1].